-A steam cleaner is the best option for revitalising carpets, and they are cheap to hire.
-They'll come with different attachments for windows, furnishings and walls, so are worth the money.
-At a minimum, you'll need to hoover!
+A steam cleaner is the best option for revitalising carpets and they can be quite cheap to hire.
+They'll come with different attachments for windows, furnishings and walls, so could be worth the money.
+At a minimum, you'll always need to hoover.

-The bathroom carries a huge number of germs, so make sure all surfaces and fixtures are scrubbed with disinfectant.
-Make sure your bathroom is well ventilated when you’re using bleach.
-Wet all the surfaces and tiles, and give every area a good scrub with plenty of bleach.
+Bathrooms often carry a large number of germs, so make sure all surfaces and fixtures are thoroughly scrubbed with disinfectant.
+Remember to make sure your bathroom is well ventilated when you’re using bleach.

-Focus on any mouldy sealant, and areas around your shower and bath.
-Leave the bleach on overnight and wash it all off the next morning.
-Clear the plugs and drains of debris, and submerge your detached shower head in white vinegar to clear limescale.
-Spend a decent amount of time deep cleaning your toilet, including the tiles below and behind it, and remember to use cistern blocks.
+Focus on any mouldy sealant and areas around your shower and bath.
+Leave the bleach on overnight and wash it all off the next morning for any stubborn grime.
+Clear the plugs and drains of debris and submerge your detached shower head in white vinegar to remove limescale.
+Spend a decent amount of time cleaning your toilet, including the tiles below and behind it, and remember to use cistern blocks.

-Clean your shed, declutter your garden, and sweep away any leaves.
-You’ll want to rent a pressure washer to properly clean your decking and patio.
-Pressure wash your decking, before scrubbing it with wood-friendly cleaning agent.
-Give it a final pressure wash and it’ll look good as new.
+Working on the surrounding areas may seem like a big task, but it can be rather simple.
+Clean your shed, declutter your garden and sweep away any leaves.
+You may want to rent a pressure washer to clean your decking and patio.
+You can then pressure wash your decking, before scrubbing it with a wood-friendly cleaning agent.

-There are different rules when it comes to rental properties as you are legally obliged to clean.
-Leaving a rental home unclean or not what was stated in your tenancy agreement can lead to you losing your deposit.
-You'll also have to keep in mind that if something broke while you were a tenant, it needs to be repaired or replaced.
+There are different rules when it comes to rental properties as you’re legally obliged to clean them.
+Leaving a rental home unclean or in a bad state can lead to you losing your deposit.
+It’s also important to keep in mind that if something broke whilst you were a tenant, it needs to be repaired or replaced before you leave.

-Generally though, your contract will state that you have the duty to leave the property in the same state that you took it over.
+Generally, though, your contract will state that you have a duty to leave the property in the same state that you took it over.
 This means a deep clean and taking many photos to help with any end of tenancy disputes.
 Reference your inventory to gauge the condition you found the home in.

-Invite your estate agent over ahead of moving day to assess any troubled areas, as it’ll be cheaper to paint any stains or marks yourself than for it to be taken out of your deposit.
+Invite your estate agent over ahead of moving day to assess any troubled areas, as it’ll most likely be cheaper to sort out any stains or marks yourself than for it to be taken out of your deposit.

-Many of the basic things you can do to clean up a house should be done before you sell it.
-Clean up the garden, get the windows professionally cleaned, steam clean the carpets and floors, and freshly paint throughout the house in light colours.
-These cleaning tips are small and easy ways to add value to your home, as a clean, freshly painted house is attractive to prospective buyers.
+Clean up the garden, get the windows professionally cleaned, steam clean the carpets and floors and add fresh paint throughout the house.
+These cleaning tips are small and easy ways to add value to your home.
+A clean and freshly painted house is always more attractive to prospective buyers.

-If you move into your new house and find that the seller did not clean the house, unfortunately there’s not much you can do.
-You may not find the new house to be cleaned to your standard and so it’s a good idea to clean each room before your removal company load in your items.
+If you move into your new house and find that the seller did not clean it beforehand, unfortunately, there’s not much you can do.
+There’s a chance that you may not find the new house to be as clean as you’d like it to be, so it’s a good idea to take some products with you to freshen up each room before your removal company unloads your items.

-If the house is in terrible condition, get in contact with your estate agents and let them know the condition the property is in.
-Supply photographs if possible, so they are aware of how unclean it is, so they are more likely to send professional cleaners.
+If the house is in terrible condition, you can contact your estate agent and let them know the condition the property is in.
+Supply photographs as evidence if possible, so that they’re aware of how unclean it is and are then more inclined to send in professional cleaners.

-If you're short on time to clean the entire house, you can always hire professional cleaners to come in and ensure your property is left spotless.
-It will cost money, but it is better than the alternative of losing your deposit because of a messy house.
-Arrange the cleaners to come in during moving day when your home is cleared for a quick deep clean.
+If you're short on time to clean, you can always hire professional cleaners to come in and ensure your property is left spotless.
+It will cost money, but it’s better than the alternative of losing your deposit or potential buyer because of a messy house.
+Arrange the cleaners to come in during the moving day when your home is fully cleared and ready for a quick clean.